Hougoumont: Etymology

-corruption of "Chateau Goumont", a name first recorded in an act of the allodial court of Brabant in 1358.
+corruption of "Château Goumont", a name first recorded in an act of the allodial court of Brabant in 1358.
 Also, in 1356, there is mention of the "tenure and house of Gomont" in the seigneury of Braine-l'Alleud.

-According to Sir Walter Scott who visited the battlefield in January 1816, "Hougoumont (a name bestowed, I believe, by a mistake of our great commander [Wellington], but which will certainly supersede the more proper one of Chateau-Goumont) is the only place of consideration which was totally destroyed".
+According to Sir Walter Scott who visited the battlefield in January 1816, "Hougoumont (a name bestowed, I believe, by a mistake of our great commander [Wellington], but which will certainly supersede the more proper one of Château-Goumont) is the only place of consideration which was totally destroyed".

 History

 In 1474 the Order of Saint John (later to become the Order of Malta) bought 30 acre of forest, Le Goumont, and another 30 acre of adjacent heathland for 100 golden crowns.
 The deed of sale did not mention any building on the grounds.

 A building had apparently been erected on the land as it was sold in 1536 to Pierre du Fief, attorney-general to the Council of Brabant, who subsequently enlarged the property considerably.
 In 1562 the estate became the property of Pierre Quarré and stayed in the Quarré family until 1637 when it was bought by Arnold Schuyl, Lord of Walhorn.
 It was around this time that the present building was erected.

 After 1671 the domain became the property of Jan Arrazola de Oñate, chamberlain of Archdukes Albert and Isabella.
 It remained in the hands of these Lords of Gomont and Tiberchamps until 1791 when Jan-André Arrazola de Oñate died childless at the age of 73.
 His wife remarried with Phillipe Gouret de Louville, a major in the service of Austria.

-Ridder de Louville did not live in the chateau in 1815 but left the management to Antoine Dumonceau who laid out a splendid French formal garden.
+Ridder de Louville did not live in the château in 1815 but left the management to Antoine Dumonceau who laid out a splendid French formal garden.
 After the battle, the then 86 years old Ridder de Louville did not have the funds for much-needed repairs and sold the chateau to François de Robiano.

 Through successive marriages and inheritances within the de Robiano family the estate eventually became the property of the d'Oultremont family in 1917.
 In 2003 it was sold by Count Guibert d'Oultremont to the Belgian Region of Wallonia through an intercommunal cooperative society, Bataille de Waterloo 1815.

 The Defence of Hougoumont

-In June 1815 the chateau became an epicenter of fighting in the Battle of Waterloo as it was one of the first places where British and other allied forces faced Napoleon's Army.
+In June 1815 the château became an epicenter of fighting in the Battle of Waterloo as it was one of the first places where British and other allied forces faced Napoleon's Army.